hphelion/documentation/devplatform/helion/user/services/data-services.html.md

 This variable contains some additional meta-information and can be used for compatibility with Cloud Foundry.

 ###Connecting External Databases {#using-external-databases}
-Applications running in Application Lifecycle Service can use external databases as long as the host and credentials are provided.
-There are two ways to pass this data:
+Applications running as ALS apps can use external databases by:

-1. hard-coding: writing them during staging rather than taking them from environment variable at run time
+- hard-coding the host and credentials in the code (not recommended),
+- setting a URL or credential array in an environment variable
-2. specifying the data in a custom environment variable.
+- setting the connection details in a User-Provided Service Instance

-Note that hard-coded applications **must** be conmpletely re-staged (e.g. redeployed or updated) to pick up the new service location and credentials.
+	Note that apps which write database connection details during staging rather than taking them from environment variables at run time (hard-coded applications) **must** be completely re-staged to pick up the new service location and credentials.
 Restarting the application will not automatically force restaging.

+Container security prevents apps from connecting to arbitrary servers and ports on the local subnet for security reasons.
+To allow your application to connect to a database server you must either:

+- create a User Provided Service Instance with a *host* and a *port* value for the database server
+- add the IP address of the database server to the list of allowed hosts (requires Admin privileges)

 ## Directly Accessing Database Services {#accessing-database-services}